NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ~~~~~~~~~~~~~~~~

 Results for each emissions scenario defined in the HPXML file is listed as shown below.
+Note that rows below with values of zero will be excluded.

    =======================================================================  ==================================================================
    Type                                                                     Notes